 Students in this course can expect to learn to:

-- Develop an understanding of the materials and techniques used in drawings, paintings, prints, and sculptures.
+- Gain an understanding of the materials and techniques used in drawings, paintings, prints, and sculptures.

 - Identify and discuss key turning points in the history of art and their impact on styles and techniques.

-- Knowledgeably analyze and discuss art with different historical periods and art movements including Classical Greece and Rome, Renaissance, Baroque, Romanticism, Impressionism, and early 20th century styles.
+- Analyze and discuss art with different historical periods and art movements including Classical Greece and Rome, Renaissance, Baroque, Romanticism, Impressionism, and early 20th century styles.

-- Identify distinguishing features of signature works of great artists.
+- Examine distinguishing features of signature works of great artists.

 - Develop a critical vocabulary for discussing and analyzing art.

-- Develop an understanding of the theme of nature in art and its relationship to abstraction.
+- Explore the theme of nature in art and its relationship to abstraction.

-- Develop an understanding of the representation of the human body in art and how it has changed in different eras.
+- Compare the representation of the human body in art and how it has changed in different eras.

-- Develop an understanding of the theme of realism in art and how artists throughout the ages have approached the subject.
+- Investigate the theme of realism in art and how artists throughout the ages have approached the subject.

-- Develop an understanding of the role of religion in art in the East and West through ritual objects, architecture, and artwork.
+- Evaluate the role of religion in art in the East and West through ritual objects, architecture, and artwork.

-- Develop an understanding of the role of power and protest in art from the Middle Ages onwards.
+- Gather an understanding of the role of power and protest in art from the Middle Ages onwards.

 - Classes start January, April, and August